CPCS Innocence Program

 Lisa M. KavanaughSend Email

 In her capacity as Director of the Innocence Program, Lisa Kavanaugh evaluates and litigates potentially meritorious Massachusetts innocence claims and provides litigation support and oversight of funding for the investigation and expert resources needed to successfully litigate these claims.
 She is also actively involved in developing statewide training programs on forensic evidence.
 In 2013, she formed a Working Group of criminal justice leaders that is focused on improving access to post-conviction DNA analysis and secured federal funding to support this work.
 Ms. Kavanaugh first joined CPCS in 2002 as a staff attorney in the Somerville Superior Court trial unit.
 From 2007-2009, she worked in the Appeals Unit and litigated numerous felony appeals.
 She is a 1996 graduate of Yale University and a 2000 graduate of Harvard Law School.
 From 2000-2002, she served as a Prettyman Clinical Teaching Fellow with the Criminal Justice Clinic at Georgetown University Law Center.
 A frequent lecturer at MCLE and CPCS training programs, she has also served as an Adjunct Professor with the Innocence Clinic at Boston College Law School and a Visiting Lecturer on Law at Harvard Law School.
-She presently serves on the Forensic Science Oversight Board and the Supreme Judicial Court Standing Committee on Eyewitness Identification.
-She also serves on the boards of the New England Innocence Project and the national Innocence Network.
+She presently serves on the Forensic Science Oversight Board and is the Co-Chair of the Massachusetts Bar Association Task Force on Conviction Integrity.
+She also serves on the board of the New England Innocence Project.

 Staff Counsel